PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Datasheet for PMIndiaSum

 \textbf{Q:} How was the data associated with each instance acquired?
 (Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.)

 \textbf{A:} The data is crawled from the Prime Minister of India website followed by processing.
-It is observable under the ``news-update'' section on the website.
+It is observable on the website.
 The data is reported directly by the website. \\ \\ \textbf{Q:} What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?
 (How were these mechanisms or procedures validated?)

 \textbf{A:} The data was scraped from a website using a specifically-design open-source crawler and parser.
 Please refer to Section~\ref{sec:data_acquistion} for more details.
 We have manually inspected a few samples to verify the sample quality and parallelism. \\ \\ \textbf{Q:} If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?